guillaumeagile/academical_research/paperdraft_from_agile_manifesto_to_code.md

  In a development team, how can the code be a medium between individuals and ease interactions?
 In an agile perspective (or an agile ideal), the developement team, often mentionned as 'the team', should include: testers, ergonomists, front end developpers, back end devs, data specialists, devOps engineers, technical leaders, architects and so on.

-The aspect of sharing informations with the end users (aka customers) is exposed in the third value.
+The aspect of sharing informations with the end users (and customers) is discussed in the third value.

-##  Interaction between the build team and the stakeholders
-Modelisation: what model is easy to share and interact with?
-Which consequences for the code?

-### Breaking the monolith of design & conception phase
-Traditional software project management guidelines (Waterfall, RUP) tend to avoid live interactions between the various actors of a project: from user to late end validators and receiptors, only a heavy and cheesy documentation was allowed.
-And all things must be expressed as a whole, a monolith; rarely in terms of increment.
-Agile methodologies arrived to change this.
-But how the design and conception phased is durably impacted?

-While going to discover the product backlog and its refinement through user stories, the need of design & conception process was still on the urge.

-While some XP (eXtreme Programming) supporters said that one has just to code the solution (which is quite acceptable if you have the end user or the skateholders fully involved in the whole construction of the software), the vast majority still needs to express intermediates between User Stories and the code.

-Thus, Agile practices encourage more human readable, and interactions prone, artefacts such as:
- - Express User Stories in a form using BDD / Gherkin / Cucumber
- - Acceptance (Tests) Driven Development
- - Executable Specification

-But also C4 Models (to move accross high level use case, architectural views, and code implementations) and traditionnal UML diagramms are still good candidates to encourage intense discussion with the stakeholders and the builder of the project/product.

-### the importance of Ubiquitous Languge
+### The importance of Shared Language among developpers

 While a lot of practices, tools, recipes exists to emphase communication between people in an agile IT environment, one major drawback is still human language.
-The need of an Ubiquitous, shared langugage is absolutly vital between end users, business experts and people involved in the production of the software deliveries.
+The need of an ubiquitous, shared langugage is absolutly vital between end users, business experts and people involved in the production of the software deliveries.
 Because what is delivered is what the software engineers did have understood.
 And most of all, what is delivered is the result of code source, being compiled and distributed, even on premises or on a cloud infrastructure.